resbaz/cookbook/README.md

 # Welcome to the ResBaz Cookbook

-This cookbook is for any and all support staff working with researchers to help you do your job better (and thereby contribute to the great research ideas which will make our world a better place).
-Who should read this cookbook? - You should have a [browse of the recipes in this book](https://github.com/resbaz/cookbook/wiki) if your job description includes the words "research support" or if you are interested in how the world is going to change now that researchers are learning to use the latest digital research skills emerging on the Web everyday (afterall machines are themselves excellent research companions with an incredible capacity to lift information in a single bound!).
+This cookbook is for support staff working with researchers helping you do your job better (thereby contributing to the great research ideas which will make our world a better place).
+Who should read this cookbook? - You should have a [browse of the recipes in this book](https://github.com/resbaz/cookbook/wiki) if:

+  * your job description includes the words "research support"
+  * you are interested in how the world is going to change now that researchers are learning to use the latest digital research skills emerging on the Web everyday (afterall machines are themselves excellent research companions with an incredible capacity to lift information in a single bound!).

 The recipes in this book are intended to help you cope with these people called "researchers" (difficult customers as they are, it is worth it).
 And by "researcher" we mean any and all of the following:

   * senior researchers (those who roam the halls of the ivory tower and often own their own castle/cathedral on campus, usually with titles from the medieval ages such as chancellor, associate professor, deputy associate dean, professor, associate professor, provost, chair and the last but certainly not least the all powerful "reader"!)
   * Sixth form students who are looking to go onto University and change the world.
 Old souls in young bods who could be the next Stephen Hawking or Rosalind Franklin (did you know most Noble Peace Prize winners had their 'Eureka moments' before the age of 35!)